 This plant can literally survive for months without any water!
 It can also adapt to any sun light except being put in direct sun.

 Take note, though, ZZ plants are poisonous to pets and people.
-If you have kids or animals that may take a nibble out of these, either put them in a spot where they can’t get them or wait on this one.
-There was once a rumor that they could cause cancer but don’t worry, they don’t!
+If you have kids or animals that may take a nibble out of these, either these indoor plants in a spot where they can’t get them.

 ZZ Plant Care Tips